gazbert/bxbot/README.md

 The following features are in the pipeline:

 - A REST API for administering the bot.
 It's being developed on the [bxbot-restapi](https://github.com/gazbert/bxbot/tree/bxbot-restapi) branch.
-- An [admin server](https://github.com/gazbert/bxbot-ui-server) for proxying commands and config updates to BX-bots in the cloud.
-  It will consume the bot's REST API.
+- A UI built with [React](https://reactjs.org/) - it will consume the REST API.
-- A [Web UI](https://github.com/gazbert/bxbot-ui) written in [Angular](https://angular.io/) for administering multiple bots in the cloud.
-It will integrate with the admin server.

 See the main project [Issue Tracker](https://github.com/gazbert/bxbot/issues) for timescales and progress.